Ralston Bowles

-Ralston Bowles is an American poet, songwriter, producer, musician and singer from Grand Rapids, Michigan.
+Ralston Bowles (born August 31, 1952) is an American poet, songwriter, producer, musician and singer from Grand Rapids, Michigan.

+Early life

 Ralston Bowles was born on August 31, 1952, to parents, Buel Bowles of Green Sulphur Springs, West Virginia (1913–2002) and May Jean Morgan of Vincennes, Indiana (1919–1998).

+Career

-Bowles' song "Fragile", has been recorded by Peter Mulvey, Rachael Davis and Caroline Aiken.
-His song "Grace", based on a book by author Philip Yancey, What's So Amazing About Grace?.
-Which he wrote after reading a pre-publication galley of the book.
+Bowles' song "Fragile" has been recorded by Peter Mulvey, Rachael Davis and Caroline Aiken.
+His song "Grace" was based on a book by author Philip Yancey, What's So Amazing About Grace?.
+He wrote it after reading a pre-publication galley of the book.
 After the book was published, singer Bono of U2 wrote and released a similar song of the same title, based on the same book; the song appeared on their album All That You Can't Leave Behind.

-Bowles has served the western Michigan music scene since 1970, helping the Grand Rapids music scene to flourish while encouraging national artists to make Grand Rapids a tour stop on their schedules.
-He is the originator and host of the Frederik Meijer Gardens Tuesday Evening Music Club and a supporter of numerous charities through benefit concerts, he has performed alongside many songwriters of note including Arlo Guthrie, the Hothouse Flowers, T-Bone Burnett, Shawn Colvin and the Del McCoury Band.
+Bowles has served the western Michigan music scene since 1970, helping the Grand Rapids music scene flourish while encouraging national artists to make Grand Rapids a tour stop on their schedules.
+He is the originator and host of the Frederik Meijer Gardens Tuesday Evening Music Club, and a supporter of numerous charities through benefit concerts.
+He has performed alongside many songwriters of note including Arlo Guthrie, the Hothouse Flowers, T-Bone Burnett, Shawn Colvin and the Del McCoury Band.

-On August 30, 2009, Bowles was featured in The Grand Rapids Press, in the paper's weekly "Sunday Profile" under the headline "SOUL MAN."

-Chronology

-2004 Bowles released a debut album, Carwreck Conversations.
-It was produced by Marvin Etzioni (former member of Lone Justice and producer of Counting Crows, Toad the Wet Sprocket, Peter Case and Grey DeLisle), engineered by David Vaught.
-The musicians include Sheldon Gomberg (bass) David Raven (drums), Brian Head (percussion), Danny McGough (keyboards) and Eric Heywood (pedal steel).
+In 2004, Bowles released his debut album, Carwreck Conversations.
+It was produced by Marvin Etzioni (former member of Lone Justice and producer of Counting Crows, Toad the Wet Sprocket, Peter Case and Grey DeLisle), and engineered by David Vaught.
+The musicians include Sheldon Gomberg (bass) David Raven (drums), Brian Head (percussion), Danny McGough (keyboards), and Eric Heywood (pedal steel).
 It was recognized with three Jammie Awards: "album of the year", "best folk album" and "artist of the year."

-2007 saw the re-release of Carwreck Conversations on Wildflower Records (Judy Collins label; Judy Collins, also Amy Speace, Andy White, Heather Greene, Jimmy Norman, Kenny White, The Saints, Ali Eskandarian and Wes Charlton) into Europe and US.
+2007 saw the re-release of Carwreck Conversations on Wildflower Records.

-2008 Rally at the Texas Hotel is released on Wildflower Records into Europe and receives accolades from Swedish and Dutch Americana Music Press.
-Produced by Marvin Etzioni and features studio contributions by Gurf Morlix, Charlie Sexton, Jagoda and Radoslav Lorković.
+In 2008, Rally at the Texas Hotel was released on Wildflower Records in Europe and received accolades from Swedish and Dutch Americana Music Press.
+It was produced by Marvin Etzioni and features studio contributions by Gurf Morlix, Charlie Sexton, Jagoda, and Radoslav Lorković.

-2009 Bowles received an acoustic guitar hand-made by his Father-in-law, luthier Lew Fowler.
-And in 2012 received a special model Galloup Guitar from Brian Galloup who made a matching guitar for Peter Mulvey.

-2010 Bowles has completed recording on a new album, produced by Phil Madeira which features a long list of musicians including:
+In 2010, Bowles completed recording a new album, produced by Phil Madeira.